Kingpin-10/Bookmyshow-Capstone/README.md

 ---

 Thank you for using BookMyShow!
-If you have any questions or need further assistance, feel free to contact us or open an issue in the repository.
+If you have any questions or need further assistance, feel free to contact me or open an issue in the repository.
 Happy movie booking!